 Information for Prospective Students

 The CMB program is not a degree-granting program.
 Instead, all students in the CMB program must be enrolled in the Ph.D. program of one of the participating departments and must satisfy the Ph.D. admissions and graduation requirements of that department.
-Prospective students must apply directly to their chosen participating department(s), and specify their desire to join the CMB program in the cover letter to that department.
+Prospective students must apply directly to their chosen participating department(s).

 The following minimal preparatory coursework requirements, which are essential for a thorough understanding of the material covered in the CMB core courses, should have been satisfied by every CMB student either prior to admission, or during the first year of graduate study: